 These courses involve participation in an original research project under the direction of a faculty supervisor.
-Approximately 260 hours of work are expected in CHMD91H3.
+Approximately 260 hours of work are expected in CHMD90Y3 and 130 hours in CHMD91H3.
 Topics will be selected in conference with the course coordinator who will provide project descriptions from potential faculty supervisors.
 Progress will be monitored through periodic consultation with the faculty supervisor as well as the submission of written reports.
 The final results of the project will be presented in a written thesis as well as an oral and/or poster presentation at the end of the term.